k11q/mini-moulinette/README.md

 ### Running

-1. Put the `41test` directory in your assignment directory, where you store your ex00, ex01... directories.
+1. Put the `nm` directory in your assignment directory, where you store your ex00, ex01... directories.
-2. Change directory to inside the `41test` directory.
+2. Change directory to inside the `nm` directory.

 ```bash
 cd 41test